A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Theorems , and Proposition : Characters and BGG resolutions, by Weyl semigroups

-\item Our final question is more speculative, and involves Theorem~\ref{T1storder}.
-That result characterizes the first order integrability of a highest weight module $V$, i.e.\ the set $J_V$, in terms of the convex hull of the set of weights -- or in other words, the extremal rays and edges of the $W_{J_V}$-invariant polyhedral shape $\conv (\wt V)$.
+\item This question is more speculative.
+It involves Theorem~\ref{T1storder}, which characterizes the first order integrability of a highest weight module $V$, i.e.\ the set $J_V$, in terms of the convex hull of the set of weights -- or in other words, the extremal rays and edges of the $W_{J_V}$-invariant polyhedral shape $\conv (\wt V)$.
 Similarly, the zeroth order integrability of $V$ is the vertex $\lambda$.
 It could be interesting to examine what ``higher order geometric combinatorics'' emerges out of the higher order integrabilities $(\mathcal{H}_V^{\min})_{\leq k}$ (see Section~\ref{Sspeculate}, including Definition~\ref{Dhigher}).

 In parallel, one can ask if Proposition~\ref{PKL} can be extended to all blocks $\mathcal{O}^{\mathcal{H}, [\lambda]}$ over arbitrary $\mathfrak{g}$.
 Namely, if the categories $\mathcal{O}^{\mathcal{H}}$ lead to ``refined'' Kazhdan--Lusztig combinatorics and (quotient) spaces associated to Hecke modules -- working internally in $\mathcal{O}^{\mathcal{H}}$ rather than first converting to Verma characters via BGG resolutions -- which specialize to relative/parabolic versions (e.g.\ \cite{CC,Deodhar}) at first order. \end{enumerate}